amigazen/libnix-amiga/README.md

 Since debugging, fixing bugs in the library itself and building with ixemul.library is significantly more difficult, and with the benefits of easy porting rendered irrelevant by years of advances on other platforms that Amiga has not kept pace with, libnix is surely a better option when using GCC.

-### Does this libnix include all the changes from other libnix versions found on GitHub and elsewhere
+### Does this libnix include all the changes from other libnix versions found on GitHub and elsewhere?

 At this time, this fork of libnix only contains code from the original Aminet releases of libnix, the later sourceforge release by Jeff Shepherd and the GitHub release by Diego Casorran.